TwitchNovel/Novel/README.md

  Wow, this has really big conradkayiscool sauculentio.
 HOTEL;SAUCULENTIO

- We later ate chairs and left the
+ We later ate chairs and left the hotel.